 Baaaaa aaaa aaaaa.

-As a teen, David killed both lion and bear, and in his mind the uncircumcised Philistine was no more than an animal for defying the armies of the living God.
+David had already slain both lion and bear, and in his mind this uncircumcised Philistine was no more than an animal, for defying the armies of the living God.

 Wow, now that’s just racist.

-Goliath was one of the giants of Gath, descended from Rapha (See 2 Samuel 21:15-22).
-The giants at Gath were known as the descendants of the giants with supernatural size and six fingers or six toes on each hand and foot.
-According to Genesis 6:4, these were the heroes of old, those mighty men of renown from antiquity, such as Hercules, Zeus, Apollo, etc. Fallen angels/demons don’t belong to the race of men, any more than a mule is a horse.
+Goliath was one of the giants of Gath, descended from Rapha (2 Samuel 21:15-22).
+The giants at Gath were known descendants of the giants, with supernatural size and six fingers and six toes on each hand and foot.
+According to Genesis 6:4, these were the heroes of old, those mighty men of renown from antiquity, such as Hercules, Zeus, Apollo, etc. Fallen angels do not belong to the race of men any more than a mule is a horse.
 Goliath was Nephilim and his spirit, demonic.
 Many believe the spirits of disembodied Nephilim were some of who made up Legion, that horde of demons Jesus cast into the swine herd (Mark 5:9, 15; Luke 8:30).

 When the Romans conquered Judea and forcibly relocated the Jews, they renamed the area Palestine, after the Philistines.
-But today’s Palestinians are Arabs, not descendants of the Philistines, who disappeared from history around the 7th century B.C.
-Today’s Palestinians are Arabs from Egypt, Syria, Iraq, Jordan and Lebanon, who were drawn to the Palestinian region when they saw the Palestinian Jews, who have always lived there, turning the desert and swamps into a viable farmland, through irrigation.
+But today’s Palestinians are Arabs, not descendants of the Philistines who disappeared from history around the 7th century B.C.
+Today’s Palestinians are Arabs from Egypt, Syria, Iraq, Jordan and Lebanon, who were drawn to the region when they saw the Palestinian Jews, who have always lived there, turning the desert and swamps into viable farmland through irrigation.

 But that’s a topic for another time.

-Fast forward a few years, and we catch David running for his life and hiding in caves from Saul, who is chasing the man all over tarnation trying to lop off his head, simply because the acting king doesn’t want to give up his crown.
+Back to David.
+Fast forward a few years and we find him running for his life, hiding in caves from Saul, who is chasing the man all over trying to lop off his head because he doesn’t want to give up the crown.

-In one of David’s journals, he penned what is now known as Psalm 27.
+In one of David’s journals, he penned what we know today as Psalm 27.

 The LORD is my light and my salvation;